An estimated $100,000 in damages after Lysanda Avenue structure fire

 The London Fire Department responded to a structure fire on Lysanda Avenue late Monday afternoon.

-According to a post on Twitter, emergency crews are currently on scene after a shed caught fire which extended into the home, and the public has been asked to avoid the area.
+According to a post on Twitter, emergency crews were called to the scene after a shed caught fire and extended into the home.

 In an update from late Monday afternoon, London fire said the all-clear has been given following primary and secondary searches of the residence.